arianf/deploy/README.md

 # deploy
-A Node JS application that does GitHub deployment
+A simple CLI tool for ensuring that allows continual deployment from a GitHub Repo.